How Every State Got Its Nickname

 Ewa Studio/Shutterstock

 Although Wisconsin has long been known as “The Badger State” (after the animal), a Senate bill to make the name official failed to pass in 1996.
-Perhaps this is because there are many who think of Wisconsin as “America’s Dairyland,” the name that the Wisconsin Dairy Farmers prefer.
-If you’re ever in Wisconsin in early August, be sure to stop by the State Fair for some authentic Wisconsin Dairyland Cream Puffs.
-Here are all the best state fairs in the United States.
+The Badger State moniker, according to the Wisconsin Historical Society, comes from Wisconsin’s early mining days and brutal winters.
+During the harsh winter season, early miners would actually just stay in their mines and tough it out—not unlike badgers who live underground in their burrows.
+But there are many who think of Wisconsin as “America’s Dairyland,” the name Wisconsin dairy farmers prefer.
+The state still produces the most cheese in the country, and if you’re in Wisconsin in early August, you can stop by the state fair for authentic Wisconsin Dairyland Cream Puffs.

 50 / 50